-You might find that you need to change your HIV treatment but before you do make sure that you talk to a health professional.
+You might find that you need to change your HIV treatment.
+It is important that, before you do, you make sure that you talk to a health professional.

 There may be a problem with the drugs you’re currently on if:

 In these circumstances, there is probably a better combination available – in other words, one that will suit you better and give you better results.
 But to find the right one, you’ll need to work closely with your doctor.

 Now more than ever, it is essential that you talk honestly with your doctor about any problems you’ve had with taking the drugs at the right time.
 If your doctor understands your lifestyle, it’ll be easier to choose a combination that is not too difficult to take.

 It is likely that your doctor will carry out a resistance test, to check which drugs will work best against the virus you have.
 The British HIV Association (BHIVA, the organisation for specialist HIV doctors in the UK) recommends that resistance tests are always carried out before changing treatment.

 Before you switch, make sure you know about the side-effects that new drugs could have.
 There is no point changing treatment if the new drugs are even harder to take.

 When changing drugs, you normally change all the drugs in the combination, not just one or two.